farihakhan/STAT545-hw-khan-fariha/hw_03/hw03_dplyr.md

 ![](hw03_dplyr_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-2-1.png)

 > I've never used geom\_linerange before - it seemed to be the best way to graphically show only two values per variable.
+I later decided to use geom\_errorbar just strictly due to visual preference.

 ### 2. Look at the spread of GDP per capita within the continents.